In this post we will comparing Agorapulse vs Hootsuite find out which one is best!

 If you have attempted social media marketing on your own, you understand how time-consuming and annoying it can be.
-You first must find something interesting to share, open multiple tabs on your screen, login to each account, and then try and remember the blessed password for each one because of course there’s at least one you can’t remember.
+You first must find something interesting to share, open multiple tabs on your screen, login to each social media account (multiple channels), and then try and remember the blessed password for each one because of course there’s at least one you can’t remember.

 It’s time to stop the madness.

 Agorapulse and tools like it simplify this publishing dilemma by creating a multi-platform management system so you can edit, draft, schedule, and post all in one place.
 It looks like this:

 With a few thoughts and clicks you can publish to Facebook, Twitter, LinkedIn, Google +, and Instagram all from one place.
 Close the tabs and put your password cheat sheet away, this is so much easier.

 You can see in the “Publish” image in the center you can strategically plan your content, so it coincides with the time of year or a certain point in your sales cycle.
 You decide how you want to structure your content, just put in a time and date for it to appear on your social media profile pages.